efraimbart/OpenInWSA/README.md

 ﻿# Open in WSA

-Routes opened links through WSA (Windows Subsystem for Android™) and opens them in the applicable Android application, otherwise opens them in the default Windows browser.
+Routes clicked links through WSA (Windows Subsystem for Android™) and opens them in an applicable Android application if found, otherwise opens them in the default Windows browser.

 ## Getting Started